mootunes/playlist-blocks/readme.md

-# Simple Playlist Block
-Simple WordPress plugin that adds a "Playlist" block to the Gutenberg editor.

 # Playlists Blocks for the Gutenberg Editor
 Simple WordPress plugin that adds a "Playlist" block to the Gutenberg editor.
 It uses the built in [[playlist] shortcode](https://codex.wordpress.org/Playlist_Shortcode).